Theory of Critical Phenomena with Long-Range Temporal Interaction: Introduction

-We note in passing that power-law interactions mathematically correspond to fractional calculus~\cite{Samko,Metzler,Zaslavsky,West,Tarasovb} and general fractional dynamic equations for both long-range spatial and temporal interactions have been proposed~\cite{Tarasov}.
+We note in passing that power-law interactions mathematically correspond to fractional calculus~\cite{Samko,Metzler,Zaslavsky,West,Tarasovb} and general fractional dynamic equations for both long-range spatial and temporal interactions have been proposed~\cite{Tarasov} and even studied with the RG theory~\cite{Batalov}.
 In epidemic spreading, long-range spatial infections~\cite{Janssen99} and long-range temporal infections with algebraically distributed waiting times for {\em future} infections~\cite{Adamek,Jimenez,Hinrichsen07,Barato} have also been analyzed.
 They all lead to Lagrangian similar to the long-range interaction considered here though in different universality classes.
+Moreover, critical phenomena with colored noises of finite spatial and temporal correlation length have also been investigated~\cite{Garcia,Sancho,Bonart,Maggi}.
 However, the violation of hyperscaling and the intimate relation between space and time have not been touched on.
 The critical behavior of a generic quantum dissipated system, a single spin coupling with a bosonic heat bath, is equivalent to a one-dimensional (1D) classical system through the quantum-classical mapping~\cite{Sachdev} and thus belongs to the spatial rather than long-range temporal universality class for sub-Ohmic coupling~\cite{Bulla,Winter,Kirchner,Sper,DeFili,Wang}.

 The system we study is nonequilibrium since the Hamiltonian itself is time dependent.
 Unlike equilibrium systems which can be described by well-defined Gibbs ensembles, nonequilibrium systems still lack such a general formalism.
 Their evolutions are usually defined by specific equations of motion or Master equations.
 Langevin equations and hence dynamic field theories may also be set out.
-Nonequilibrium critical phenomena in such systems usual have no Hamiltonian at all and novel types of scaling behavior may emerge~\cite{Li,Schmittmann,Marro,Hinrichsen,Odor,Chou,Henkel}.
-Yet, the time-dependent Hamiltonian proposed enables us to construct a distinctive theory with the unique dimensional constant $\mathfrak{d}_t$ to account for memory in critical phenomena.
+Nonequilibrium critical phenomena in such systems usually have no Hamiltonian at all and novel types of scaling behavior may emerge~\cite{Li,Schmittmann,Marro,Hinrichsen,Odor,Chou,Henkel}.
+Yet, the time-dependent Hamiltonian proposed enables us to construct a distinctive theory for memory in critical phenomena with the unique dimensional constant $\mathfrak{d}_t$ that leads to unique universality classes in agreement with numerical results~\cite{Zeng}.